Topics

 Susan (Susie) Tomasovic

-Balance: Shuffle Now, Fall Later (virtual engagements only)
+Balance: Shuffle Now, Fall Later (Speaker: Patrice Winter)

 Have you fallen twice in the past year?
 You could be a ‘fall risk’.
 Falling is not something that just ‘old people’ do.
 Balance often needs to be worked with and improved on throughout this journey called life.
 The older we get the harder we fall.
 If you are over 20, this session has your name on it.